On recursive computation of coprime factorizations of rational matrices: Conclusions

 For the computation of a stable RCF with inner denominator, the condition for the lack of poles in $\partial \mathds{C}_s$ (the boundary of the stability domain) imposes the same condition on the eigenvalues of the pole pencil, provided the descriptor realization is minimal.
 However, the minimality condition on the descriptor system realization can be relaxed, by only requiring the lack of controllable eigenvalues in $\partial \mathds{C}_s$ (because the uncontrollable eigenvalues in $\partial \mathds{C}_s$ or $\mathds{C}_b$ are automatically removed).
 The minimum degree requirement for $M(\lambda)$ imposes additionally the lack of unobservable eigenvalues in $\mathds{C}_s$.

-In the light of the above considerations, both the \textbf{Procedure GRCF}, in conjunction with the pole selection and pole dislocation schemes presented in Section \ref{sec:polsel}, as well as the \textbf{Procedure GRCFID}, in conjunction with the square-root-based computation of elementary inner factors described in Section \ref{sec:squareroot}, can be considered completely satisfactory numerical algorithms, which fulfil the standard requirements formulated in \cite{Mole78} for generality, numerical reliability and computational efficiency.
+In the light of the above considerations, both the \textbf{Procedure GRCF}, in conjunction with the pole selection and assignment schemes presented in Section \ref{sec:polsel}, as well as the \textbf{Procedure GRCFID}, in conjunction with the square-root-based computation of elementary inner factors described in Section \ref{sec:squareroot}, can be considered completely satisfactory numerical algorithms, which fulfill the standard requirements formulated in \cite{Mole78} for generality, numerical reliability and computational efficiency.